Solutions Search Results

 Review of UC Irvine's Smart Labs program, illustrating upgrades made to the Natural Sciences II facility.

 Jacobs Institute for Design Innovation houses classroom, office, studio, lab, and mechanical workshop space for UC Berkeley’s College of Engineering.
+The building is designed to exceed sustainability targets by using 90% less energy than the national median for university buildings.

 Better Buildings Smart Labs Accelerator partners convened to share their experiences and provide input to the Department of Energy as it prioritizes actions to drive energy savings in laboratories.